-Applicant Eligibility: A firm must be approved as an issuer based on net worth, staffing, and experience criteria.
+Applicant Eligibility: A firm must be approved as an issuer based on capital requirements, staffing, experience criteria, and infrastructure.
 The firm must also be an FHA-approved lender in good standing.

-Legal Authority: Section 306(g), National Housing Act (12 U.S.C.
+Legal Authority: Section 306(g) of the National Housing Act (12 U.S.C.
 1721(g)).